-Percentages sum to 100 within each CFER-H version, but the sum of percentages may not total 100 due to rounding.
+Percentages sum to 100% within each CFER-H version, but the sum of percentages may not total 100% due to rounding.
 Events related to Health Information Technology (HIT) were added to the Device or Medical/Surgical Supply EVENT TYPE in CFER-H V1.2.
 The Venous Thromboembolism EVENT TYPE was added in CFER-H V1.2.

-- Technical Notes - Data represent all reports received between July 26, 2012 and March 31, 2018.
-INITIAL REPORT DATES for the data range from August 1, 2007 through March 31, 2018.
-The INITIAL REPORT DATE is when the report was entered into a data system at the provider facility, which may be on or after the date when the patient safety concern was observed.
-The median number of days between INITIAL REPORT DATE and submission to the PSOPPC was 595 (1.6 years), with an interquartile range (25th-75th percentiles) from 269 days (0.7 years) to 1,206 days (3.3 years).
-The full range of differences between INITIAL REPORT DATE and submission date was 0 days to 3,474 days (9.5 years).
-Importantly, the initial submissions from many PSOs contained historical data that inflated the time between INITIAL REPORT DATE and submission date.
+Data represent all reports received between July 26, 2012 and December 31, 2019.
+INITIAL REPORT DATES for the data range from August 1, 2007 through December 12, 2019.
+The INITIAL REPORT DATE is when the report was entered into a data system at the provider facility and is often different from the date the report is submitted to the

+PSOPPC.
+An examination of the lag time between reporting and submission indicated the median number of days between initial report date and submission to the PSOPPC was 578 (1.6 years), with an interquartile range (25th-75th percentiles) from 249 days (0.7 years) to 1,159 days (3.2 years).
+The full range of differences between initial report date and submission date was 0 days to 3,474 days (9.5 years).
+Importantly, the initial submissions from many PSOs contained historical data, resulting in the appearance of a longer lag time between initial report date and submission date.